How to Ensure Reliability of AI Applications: Strategies, Metrics, and the Maxim Advantage

 1. Rigorous Experimentation

-• Use controlled environments to test prompts, agents, and workflows.
+• Use controlled experiments to test prompts, agents, and workflows.

 • Employ versioning and systematic comparisons to identify optimal configurations.